carpentries-incubator/gap-lesson/01-command-line.md

 └─────────────── [ <Up>/<Down> select, <Return> show, q quit ] ────────────────┘
 ~~~

-* TODO: what you will see if the Browse package is not compiled?

 You may use arrow keys to move up and down the list, and open help pages by
 pressing Return key.
 For this exercise, open `Tutorial: Groups and Homomorphisms`
 first.
 Note navigation instructions at the bottom of the screen.
 Look at